danny-avila/LibreChat/docs/features/stt_tts.md

 ### Piper

 !!! info "NOTE"
-    Piper has been tested only on localAI, but it should work on any other local piper instance
+    Piper has been tested only on LocalAI, but it should work on any other local piper instance

 To use the Piper local TTS service, you need to have a local piper instance running.
 You can find more information on how to set up a local piper instance with LocalAI in the [LocalAI's documentation](https://localai.io/features/text-to-audio/#piper).
 Once you have a local piper instance running, you can configure the TTS service as followed: